aesanch2/salesforce-migration-assistant/README.md

     * Enter the Poll Wait value.
     * Enter the Max Poll value.
         * The default values for Poll Wait and Max Poll will allow a build to run for up to 100 minutes.
+    * If you're behind a proxy, you can configure the settings for the proxy server, port, and authentication details under `Advanced...`

 ### Project Configuration
 * Create a new job.